ai-cfia/nachet-backend/TESTING.md

 **Pass/Fail Criteria:**

-- [ ] Pass if the data populate both the canvas and the results components with the prediction of the model (pipeline).
+- [ ] Pass if the data populates both the canvas and the results components with the prediction of the model (pipeline).
-- [ ] Fail if an alert is launch with an error message.
+- [ ] Fail if an alert is displayed with an error message.
-- [ ] Fail if the data do not populate the canvas and the results components
+- [ ] Fail if the data does not populates the canvas and the results component
-- [ ] Fail if the inference is stuck in an infinite loops
+- [ ] Fail if the inference is stuck in an infinite loop